bytedeco/javacpp/README.txt

 }
 }}}

-Since functions also have pointers, we can use `FunctionPointer` instances accordingly, in ways similar to the [http://hackage.haskell.org/packages/archive/base/4.6.0.0/doc/html/Foreign-Ptr.html#g:2 `FunPtr` type of Haskell FFI].
-In any case, knowing that any `java.lang.Throwable` object that gets thrown gets translated to `std::exception`, building and running this sample code with these commands under Linux x86_64 produces the expected output:
+Since functions also have pointers, we can use `FunctionPointer` instances accordingly, in ways similar to the [http://hackage.haskell.org/packages/archive/base/4.6.0.0/doc/html/Foreign-Ptr.html#g:2 `FunPtr` type of Haskell FFI], but where any `java.lang.Throwable` object thrown gets translated to `std::exception`.
+Building and running this sample code with these commands under Linux x86_64 produces the following output:

 {{{
 $ javac -cp javacpp.jar Foo.java
 $ java -jar javacpp.jar Foo -header
-$ g++ foo.cpp linux-x86_64/libjniFoo.so -o foo -I/usr/lib/jvm/java/include/ \
+$ g++ -I/usr/lib/jvm/java/include/ -I/usr/lib/jvm/java/include/linux/ linux-x86_64/libjniFoo.so foo.cpp -o foo
- -I/usr/lib/jvm/java/include/linux -L/usr/lib/jvm/java/jre/lib/amd64/server/ \
- -Wl,-rpath,/usr/lib/jvm/java/jre/lib/amd64/server/ -ljvm
 $ ./foo
 java.lang.Exception: bar 42
 }}}

 In this example, the `FunctionPointer` object gets created implicitly, but to call a native function pointer, we could define one that instead contains a `native call()/apply()` method, and create an instance explicitly.
 Such a class can also be extended in Java to create callbacks, and like any other normal `Pointer` object, must be allocated with a `native void allocate()` method, so please remember to hang on to references in Java, as those will get garbage collected.
-As a bonus, `FunctionPointer.call()/apply()` maps in fact to an overloaded `operator()` from a C++ functor, which we can pass to functions by annotating parameters with `@ByVal` or `@ByRef`.
+As a bonus, `FunctionPointer.call()/apply()` maps in fact to an overloaded `operator()` of a C++ function object that we can pass to other functions by annotating parameters with `@ByVal` or `@ByRef`.

 ==Instructions for Android==